zgombos/PyQtGuitar/README.md

 # PyQtGuitar
-A guitar fretboard to learn the guitar scales written in PyQt.
+A guitar fretboard to learn the guitar scales.

+Written in:
-Python 3.5.1
+- Python 3.5.1
-PyQt 5.7.0
+- PyQt 5.7.0